The Optical and Infrared Are Connected: Introduction

 The assumption that different components are approximately separable is propagated through to galaxy spectral energy distribution (SED) fitting codes, the most common method of deriving the physical properties of galaxies \citep{Noll2009_cigale, ConroyGunn2010_SSPII_comparing_observations_to_models, Conroy2013_SED_Fitting_review, Johnson2021_prospector, Pacifici2023_SED_fitting, Iyer2025_review}.
 SED models comprise templates for separate components, which usually do not interact, except through a few constraints, e.g. to balance the amount of energy absorbed by dust at short wavelengths with its re-emission at longer wavelengths \citep{daCunha2008_magphys}.
 This constraint is based on the success of simple relations such as the star-forming $\mathrm{H}\alpha$--FIR connection \citep{Inoue2002_SFR_dust, Kewley2002_Halpha_IR_SFR}.
+Early works, such as \cite{Rieke1978_SeyfertIR, RiekeLebofsky1979_IR_review}, also discussed the possible connections between optical properties and IR emission.
 As the astronomical community is now in possession of many hundreds of thousands of objects with coverage from the ultraviolet (UV) to the mid-infrared (MIR) \citep[e.g., GSWLC, COSMOS2020,][]{Salim2016_GALEX_SDSS_WISE, Weaver2022_COSMOS}, as well as tools for large-scale data analysis, it is possible to find more general relations \emph{if these relations exist}.

 In this paper we explore correlations across broad wavelength ranges.
 We do this by connecting the optical spectroscopy from the Sloan Digital Sky Survey \citep[SDSS;][]{York2000_SDSS, Gunn2006_SDSS} to near- and mid-infrared (NIR/MIR) photometry from the Wide-field Infrared Survey Explorer \citep[WISE;][]{Wright2010_WISE_overview} satellite.
 SDSS conducted spectroscopy of half a million galaxies between 3800 and 9200 Å at R $\sim 2000$ resolution, while WISE conducted all-sky four-band photometry from 3 to 27 $\mathrm{\mu m}$.
 SDSS was designed to be sensitive to the main stellar population in a typical galaxy, whereas WISE covers the transition from emission being dominated by older stellar populations to dust tori from AGN and asymptotic giant branch (AGB) stars, polycyclic aromatic hydrocarbons (PAHs) and hot dust.
 The combination of these two datasets is therefore ideal to investigate whether galaxy components are truly separable.
 We compare our results to results from two state-of-the-art SED fitting codes, \cigale~\citep{Boquien2019_CIGALE, Yang2020_CIGALE_xray} and \prospector~\citep{Leja2017_prospector_use_1, Johnson2021_prospector}.